Eragrostis setifolia: Ecology and uses

 Eragrostis setifolia is a summer growing (C4) grass.
 It is capable of year round flowering and seed set.
 It tends to respond positively to rainfall events with growth, germination and flowering coinciding with rainfall and water availability.
-Germination is highly dependent on rainfall and is severely depauparate in the absence of moisture.
+Germination is highly dependent on rainfall and is severely depauperate in the absence of moisture.
 It is quite drought tolerant and tends to die back during severe water shortages only to re-sprout again in periods of rain.
 The grass also appears to readily colonise burnt areas such as burnt spinifex grasslands.

 It is commonly grazed by native herbivores such as macro pods, the red kangaroo in particular preferably grazes it.
 Its main use for humans is its value for livestock grazing.
 Eragrostis setifolia is relatively resilient and productive and thus it is often considered a useful fodder plant.
 It is tolerant to grazing when compared to other native grasses (such as Mitchell grass) and can withstand grazing pressure that would lead to the elimination of other native grasses.
 In addition to being consumed by native wildlife it provides important habitat for native species such as the plains rat (Pseudomys australis).